Waiting for God

 But, I have calmed and quieted my soul,

 Like a weaned child with its mother;

 My soul is like the weaned child that is with me.”
-Psalm 131

 I am in a beautiful place built to bring us closer to God, but my head is still a mess.
 How can I see or taste a glimpse of the holy before the service starts?
 Must I wait for some moment during the liturgy, at the scripture, in the prayers, the sermon, the music, the Eucharist?
 I pray for guidance, actually for help.
 The message comes.
 Start intercessory prayers.
 You have not said your private prayers this morning before church.
 Too busy.
 I start praying for those I am committed to pray for each day.
 If I know them, I imagine them with Jesus.
 Almost immediately, I feel that peace that passes understanding, a calm.

 Time after time this is my experience.
 I begin to know a peace whenever I can get out of myself and my world and my concerns and send love to my neighbor by visiting, calling, writing, serving or a multitude of other ways, but especially in intercessory prayer.
-I rarely know how these prayers affect those I pray for, but with each prayer, my mind and my body also take me to find Jesus as I try to connect others to that healing love.
+I rarely know how these prayers affect those I pray for, but with each prayer, my mind and my body also take my heart to find Jesus as I try to connect others to that healing love.